Descriptions & Definitions Of Various Wedding Ceremonies...

 SPIRITUAL CEREMONY

-"spiritual" means different things to different people.
+"Spiritual" means different things to different people.
 Most often, in a ceremony context, it is either the religious, sacred or divine feeling or essence underneath a religious element, ritual or tradition.
 Often it uses beautiful, inspiring words but is universal and stays away from any particular religion.

 RELIGIOUS CEREMONY